 Ask the Expert – Why Is Marine Fuel Testing Important?
 (Video)

-Jonas Östlund , Product Marketing Manager, Oil Solutions
+Jonas Östlund , Product Marketing Manager, Oil and Water Solutions

 Why is marine fuel oil testing important?

 Regular fuel testing is vital as it ensures that you know that the fuel oil you’re bunkering and use is fit for purpose.

 There are host of problems that can occur with your fuel, both from the traditional heavy fuel oil to the more modern low sulphur fuels.
 And if left unchecked can cause significant problems with your engine and fuel system.
 For just a couple of hundred dollars you can significantly reduce the operational risks of using these fuels.

 How can my on-spec fuel have problems with it?